bluekitchen/btstack/chipset/README.md

 - The common code for all CC256x chipsets is provided by *btstack_chipset_cc256x.c*.
 During the setup, *btstack_chipset_cc256x_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function. *btstack_chipset_cc256x_lmp_subversion* provides the LMP Subversion for the selected init script.
 - SCO Data is be routed over HCI with `ENABLE_SCO_OVER_HCI` or to PCM/I2S with `ENABLE_SCO_OVER_PCM`.
 Wide-band speech is supported in both cases.
 For SCO-over-HCI, BTstack implements the mSBC Codec.
 For SCO-over-I2S, Assisted HFP can be used.
 - Assisted HFP: BTstack provides support for Assisted HFP mode if enabled with `ENABLE_CC256X_ASSISTED_HFP` and SCO is routed over PCM/I2S with `ENABLE_SCO_OVER_PCM`.
 During startup, the PCM/I2S is configured and the HFP implementation will enable/disable the mSBC Codec for Wide-band-speech when needed.

+Known issues:
+- The CC2564C v1.5 may loose the connection in Peripheral role with a Slave Latency > 0 when the Central updates Connection Parameters.
+See [https://github.com/bluekitchen/btstack/issues/429](Issue #429)

 ## Toshiba